khemrajregmi/ecommerce_with_repo_pattern/README.md

 # Kerung

-Kerung is an E-commerce Platform.
+Kerung is an E-commerce Platform Created by Khem Raj Regmi which is intially based on 5.3 version of Laravel which is developed more that 5 years ago but the concept of Repository Design Pattern is still applicable as it was. :) :)

 #### local